-The Licensing Authority notes the Gambling Commission's Guidance for the Gambling Commission which states that:
+This licensing authority notes the Gambling Commission's Guidance for the Gambling Commission which states that:

 - "It is a question of fact and degree whether premises are finished to a degree that they can be considered for a premises licence." and that - "Requiring the building to be complete ensures that the authority can inspect it fully".